pandastrike/verse/README.md

 # Installation

-Right now, the only way to install Verse is to git clone it and then copy the Stylus files into your project.
+Right now, you basically have to copy the Stylus code into your directory.
+You can install via NPM:

+    npm install verse

+in which case you have to copy the files from within the module directory.
+Or you can `git clone`:

     git clone https://github.com/pandastrike/verse.git

+The Stylus code is in `public/css/_modules`.

-You can actually see the framework in action by loading it as a Web site.
-Just `cd` into the project directory and run:
+You can see the framework in action by loading it as a Web site.
+Just `cd` into the module or project directory and run:

-    npm install && npm run-script server
+    npm run-script server

 Point your browser to `http://localhost:9000` and you can see the documentation for Verse, using the Verse CSS.

+# Documentation

+The documentation is itself in the Web site.